ibartomeus/CropPollinationModels/README.md

 # Details

 - `Reilly_models` folder contains the script which reproduce the original analisys and its useful to understand some decisions on how final modls where selected.
-- `dynamic_document` contains the Quarto webpage ...
+- `dynamic_report` contains the Quarto webpage ...

 # Refrences

 - Reilly et al. 2023 Submitted.
 - Allen-Perkins A, et al. (2022) CropPol: a dynamic, open and global database on crop pollination.
 Ecology 103 (3): e3614.
 - 1: Garibaldi L et al. 2013 Wild pollinators enhance fruit set of crops regardless of honey-bee abundance.
-Science 339, 1608–1611. (doi:10.1126/science.1230200)
+Science 339, 1608–1611. (doi:10.1126/science.1230200).
 - 2: Rader R et al. 2016 Non-bee insects are important contributors to global crop pollination.
-PNAS 113, 146–151. (doi:10.1073/pnas.1517092112)
+PNAS 113, 146–151. (doi:10.1073/pnas.1517092112).
 - 3: Dainese M et al. 2019 A global synthesis reveals biodiversity-mediated benefits for crop production.
 Science Advances 5: eaax0221.

+# To Do:
+[] links to download PDF and social media
+[] add to / docs
+[]